-- Web browser interface

-- Telnet Command Line interface (CLI)

-- An external SNMP-based network management application
+- Web browser interface - An external SNMP-based network management application

-The Web browser management is embedded in the Managed Switch software and available for immediate use.
+The Web browser interfaces are embedded in the Managed Switch software and are available for immediate use.
 Each of these management methods has their own advantages.
 Table 3-1 compares the three management methods.

-Method Advantages Disadvantages Web Browser Ideal for configuring the switch remotely Security can be compromised (hackers need Compatible with all popular browsers to know only the IP address and subnet mask) Can be accessed from any location May encounter lag times on poor connections Most visually appealing Remote • Text-based Security can be compromised (hackers need Telnet Telnet functionality built into Windows only know the IP address) XP/2003, Vista, Windows 7 operating systems Can be accessed from any location SNMP Agent Communicates with switch functions at Requires SNMP manager software the MIB level Least visually appealing of all three methods Based on open standards Some settings require calculations Security can be compromised (hackers need to know only the community name)
+Method Advantages Disadvantages Web Browser • Ideal for configuring the switch remotely Security can be compromised (hackers need Compatible with all popular browsers to only know the IP address and subnet mask) Can be accessed from any location May encounter lag times on poor connections Most visually appealing SNMP Agent Communicates with switch functions at Requires SNMP manager software the MIB level Least visually appealing of all three methods Based on open standards Some settings require calculations Security can be compromised (hackers need to only know the community name)